vertesy/MarkdownHelpers/README.md

 md.List2Table.
 Broader variant of md.LogSettingsFromList().
 Log the values (col2) from a  named (col1) list, in a table format in the report.

 - #### 16 `md.tableWriter.DF.w.dimnames()`
 md.tableWriter.DF.w.dimnames.
-Take an R data frame with row- and column- names, parse a markdown table from it,  and write it to the markdown report, set by "path_of_report".
+Take an R data frame with row and column names, parse a markdown table from it,  and write it to the markdown report specified by "path_of_report".

 - #### 17 `md.tableWriter.VEC.w.names()`
 md.tableWriter.VEC.w.names.
-Take an R vector with names, parse a markdown table from it, and write it to the markdown report,   set by "path_of_report".
+Take an R vector with names, parse a markdown table from it, and write it to the markdown report   set by "path_of_report".

 - #### 18 `md.LinkTable()`
 md.LinkTable.
-Take a dataframe where every entry is a string containing an html link, parse and write out.   a properly formatted markdown table.
+Take a data frame where every entry is a string containing an HTML link, parse it, and write out   a properly formatted markdown table.

 - #### 19 `md.import.table()`
 md.import.table.
 Import a table (.csv, or tab separated values, .tsv file) and write it  in markdown format to the report.

 - #### 20 `filter_HP()`
 filter_HP.
-Filter values that fall between above high-pass-threshold (X >).
+Filter values that fall above the high-pass threshold (X >).

 - #### 21 `filter_LP()`
 filter_LP.
 Filter values that fall below the low-pass threshold (X <).

 - #### 22 `filter_MidPass()`
 filter_MidPass.
-Filter values that fall above high-pass-threshold !(X >= )! and below  the low-pass threshold (X <).
+Filter values that fall above the high-pass threshold (X >=) and below  the low-pass threshold (X <).

 - #### 23 `ww.FnP_parser()`
 ww.FnP_parser.
-Internal Function.
-Parses the full path from the filename & location of the file.
+Internal function.
+Parses the full path from the filename and location of the file.

 - #### 24 `ww.variable.and.path.exists()`
 ww.variable.and.path.exists.
-Check if a variable name is defined, and if so, does the path (to a file) stored in that   variable points to an existing directory?
+Check if a variable name is defined and, if so, does the path (to a file) stored in that   variable point to an existing directory?

 - #### 25 `ww.variable.exists.and.true()`
 ww.variable.exists.and.true.
-Check if a variable name is defined, and if so, is it TRUE
+Check if a variable name is defined and, if so, is it TRUE.

 - #### 26 `ww.set.OutDir()`
 ww.set.OutDir.
 Checks if global variable OutDir is defined.
-If not, it returns the current  working directory
+If not, it returns the current  working directory.

 - #### 27 `ww.set.path_of_report()`
 ww.set.path_of_report.
 Checks if global variable path_of_report is defined.
-If not,  it defines it as Analysis.md in the current working directory  @importFrom Stringendo iprint  @examples ww.set.path_of_report()
+If not,  it defines it as Analysis.md in the current working directory.  @importFrom Stringendo iprint  @examples ww.set.path_of_report()

 - #### 28 `ww.set.PlotName()`
 ww.set.PlotName.
-Generates a plotname (use if none is specified)  @importFrom Stringendo iprint  @examples ww.set.PlotName()
+Generates a plot name (use if none is specified)  @importFrom Stringendo iprint  @examples ww.set.PlotName()

 - #### 29 `ww.set.mdlink()`
 ww.set.mdlink.
 Internal function.
-Sets inserting a markdown link to the image  (created by the wplot* function that calls this function) only if 'path_of_report' is defined   and 'b.mdlink' is defined as TRUE.
+Inserts a markdown link to the image  (created by the wplot* function that calls this function) only if 'path_of_report' is defined   and 'b.mdlink' is TRUE.

 - #### 30 `ww.md.image.link.parser()`
 ww.md.image.link.parser.
 Format a markdown image reference (link) from the file path to the file.
-It can parse the file path, if you pass it in separate variables and strings.
+It can parse the file path if you pass it in separate variables and strings.
 E.g. ww.md.image.link.parser(Directory, "MyImage.png").

 - #### 31 `ww.ttl_field()`
 ww.ttl_field.
 Internal function.
-Creates the string written into the PDF files "Title' (metadata) field.
+Creates the string written into the PDF file "Title" (metadata) field.

 - #### 32 `ww.autoPlotName()`
 ww.autoPlotName.
 Internal function.
-Creates automatic plot and file-names.
+Creates automatic plot and file names.

 - #### 33 `ww.assign_to_global()`
 ww.assign_to_global.
 A function loading results to the global environment.
 Source: https://stackoverflow.com/questions/28180989/